SastraNababan/javascript-tutorial-id/1-js/05-data-types/06-iterable/article.md

 - String iterator knows about surrogate pairs.

 Objects that have indexed properties and `length` are called *array-like*.
-Such objects may also have other properties and methods, but lack built-in methods of arrays.
+Such objects may also have other properties and methods, but lack the built-in methods of arrays.

 If we look inside the specification -- we'll see that most built-in methods assume that they work with iterables or array-likes instead of "real" arrays, because that's more abstract.

-`Array.from(obj[, mapFn, thisArg])` makes a real `Array` of an iterable or array-like `obj`, and then we can use array methods on it.
-The optional arguments `mapFn` and `thisArg` allow to apply a function to each item.
+`Array.from(obj[, mapFn, thisArg])` makes a real `Array` of an iterable or array-like `obj`, and we can then use array methods on it.
+The optional arguments `mapFn` and `thisArg` allow us to apply a function to each item.